Tslater01/fourier-shift/README.md

 AUROC is computed with FAKE as the positive class and is **not** flipped when it falls below 0.5.
-A sub-chance AUROC under the cross-generator condition is a genuine finding — the detector's ranking is anti-correlated, not absent — and it is reported that way deliberately.
+A sub-chance AUROC under the cross-generator condition is a genuine finding — the detector's ranking is anti-correlated, not absent, and it is reported that way deliberately.

 ## Figures and tables